 Dress Code for Men and Women in Bahrain

-If you have visited Dubai before, you will find the dress code of a similar standard.
+If you have visited Dubai or Abu Dhabi before, you will find the dress code of a similar standard.
 But do remember, you are in a country where Islamic culture is upheld and you should show respect for this in the way you dress.

-What are considered traditional or public areas in Bahrain?
+What is considered traditional or public areas in Bahrain?

 Bahrain Traditional Dress